Open-Attestation/adr/universal_actions.md

 ## Universal Action

 > [!CAUTION]
-> Universal Action (`action.openattestation.com`) is now deprecated in favour of direct links to the respective verifier.
+> The URL `action.openattestation.com` is now deprecated in favour of direct links to the respective verifier.

 > [!IMPORTANT]
 > Refer to [OpenAttestation documentation on creating URLs](https://www.openattestation.com/docs/distribute-section/oa-embed-qrcode) for more information.